-We want to thank God the Almighty because we had reached the village of Sidetapa safely and securely with a pleasant weather that was good enough to explore, learn and live in Sidetapa.
-To Mrs. Supadi, for letting us stay in their house, and to Ms. Dewi, Ms. Kadek and Ms. Ani for greeting us and accepting with full of kindness.
-We are thankful to the relatives in the village of Sidetapa which gave us the allowance to trust us in doing things and making things.
-Most importantly we give thanks to our teacher, Pak Sabar, who came up with this idea of Live – In.
+We want to thank God for the Almighty because we had reached the village of Sidetapa safely and securely with pleasant weather that was good enough to explore, learn and live in Sidetapa.
+To Mrs Supadi, for letting us stay in their house, and to Ms Dewi, Ms Kadek and Ms Ani for greeting us and accepting us with full of kindness.
+We are thankful to the relatives in the village of Sidetapa who gave us the allowance to trust us in doing things and making things.
+Most importantly we give thanks to our teacher, Pak Sabar, who came up with the idea of Live–In.
 Also for the teachers who cooperate and help us to the village, Pak Jaya.
 We appreciate all things that happened on the way, in the village and on the way back.
 We hope this experience will help us survive life in the upcoming future.

 Sidetapa village is located in Buleleng regency.
 This village is one of the oldest villages in Bali.
 Citizens in the village still follow their traditional culture.
 They always help each other sincerely.
 In Sidetapa people work as traders.
 But, some people also weave to reach the standard of living an average life.
-The purpose of this live-in program is to adapt in different environment and train us to be able to live independently.
+The purpose of this live-in program is to adapt to different environments and train us to be able to live independently.
 There are many benefits that we can get from this live-in program.
-Such as broaden the students education about the different environments, foster a sense of care to other and to have a better personality and to be grateful for everything we have.
+Such as broadening the students’ education about the different environments, fostering a sense of care for others to have a better personality and being grateful for everything we have.
 This report is made to share information and education that we get while we were in Sidetapa village.
-Our aim for making this report is to refresh our mind and to explain our experience in this program which will help us to survive.
+Our aim for making this report is to refresh our minds and to explain our experience in this program which will help us to survive.

 - Time and Place